Overnight Mango Buckwheat Porridge

 This nutrient-dense overnight mango buckwheat porridge is a super easy breakfast option when you're short on time.
 You just soak the groats overnight and blend it all up in the morning!

 We're kicking off our second day of Whole Grain Week with a delicious and nutritious breakfast option.
-You guys are always asking me for easy morning meals, and while I've showed you many recipes with quinoa before (remember the Cinnamon Apple Breakfast Quinoa and Chunky Monkey Quinoa Breakfast Cookies!?), buckwheat rarely makes an appearance.
+You guys are always asking me for easy morning meals, and while I've shown you many recipes with quinoa before (remember the Cinnamon Apple Breakfast Quinoa and Chunky Monkey Quinoa Breakfast Cookies!?), buckwheat rarely makes an appearance.
 And it actually happens to be one of my personal breakfast faves!

-Today we've got this overnight buckwheat porridge, which uses just a few ingredients, is a cinch to whip up and takes pretty much zero hands on time.
+Today we've got this overnight buckwheat porridge, which uses just a few ingredients, is a cinch to whip up and takes pretty much zero hands-on time.

 Last year, I shared a post about my 6 Staple Whole Grains that are always in my pantry, and buckwheat was one of them.
 If you're new to buckwheat, unlike the name suggests, it doesn't contain any wheat and is naturally gluten-free.
 Another surprising fact about buckwheat is that it's actually not a whole grain, but a seed (just like quinoa).